Explore our guide on 8 quality improvement initiatives in healthcare. Discover how hospitals are enhacing patient outcomes and operational efficiency.

 If you’re considering implementing a quality improvement program, think about the following before you begin:

-You need to identify and understand the ways in which your practice could improve.
+You need to identify and understand how your practice could improve.
 Set targets aimed at making improvements in these four categories:

 Examine your patient population and your facility’s operations.
 You may uncover barriers to care or frequently diagnosed chronic conditions, for example, or management issues such as long patient wait times.